-In February 2008, the Board approved the 2008 Stock Incentive Plan (the "2008 Plan"), which allows the Bank, from time to time, to grant restricted shares, restricted stock units, stock options and/or other stock-based awards to the directors, executive officers and non-executive employees of the Bank.
+In February 2008, the Board approved the 2008 Stock Incentive Plan (as amended, the "2008 Plan"), which allows the Bank, from time to time, to grant restricted shares, restricted stock units, stock options and/or other stock-based awards to the directors, executive officers and non-executive employees of the Bank.
+This plan was revised in October 2015, and amended and restated as the 2015 Stock Incentive Plan ("2015 Plan").

-On February 11, 2014, the Bank granted to current executive officers 47,737 restricted stock units and 315,971 stock options.
-These stock options have an exercise price of \$25.15 and an expiration date of February 11, 2021.
-The restricted stock units vest 25% per year, measured from the award date, on each anniversary of the award date.
-The options vest 25% per year, measured from the award date, on each anniversary of the award date.
-As of December 31, 2014, the compensation cost charged against the Bank's 2014 income in connection with these restricted stock units and stock options was \$354,184.
-The total remaining compensation cost of \$1,246,773 will be charged over a period of 3.12 years.
+On February 16, 2016, the Bank granted to current executive officers 80,775 restricted stock units corresponding to 2015 performance.
+These restricted stock units vest 25% of the amount granted per year, measured from the award date, on each anniversary of the award date.
+As of December 31, 2016, the compensation cost charged against the Bank's 2016 income in connection with these restricted stock units was \$694,428.
+The total remaining compensation cost of \$780,572 will be charged over a period of 3.1 years.

 The Bank sponsors a defined contribution plan for its expatriate officers.
 The Bank's contributions are determined as a percentage of the eligible officer's annual salary, with each officer contributing an additional amount withheld from his salary.
 All contributions are administered by a trust through an independent third party.
-During 2014, the Bank charged to salaries expense \$133,493 with respect to the contribution plan.
-As of December 31, 2014, the total amount set aside or accrued by the Bank under this plan amounted to \$222,102.
+During 2016, the Bank charged to salaries expense \$121,399 with respect to the contribution plan.
+As of December 31, 2016, the total amount set aside or accrued by the Bank under this plan amounted to \$340,738.

-2014 Chief Executive Officer Compensation
+2016 Chief Executive Officer Compensation

-The 2014 compensation of the Bank's Chief Executive Officer included an annual base salary of \$350,000, a performance-based cash bonus of \$350,000, a performance-based restricted stock units grant with a value of \$630,000, an aggregate of \$14,000 from the Bank to the Chief Executive Officer's contribution plan, and limited perquisites and other benefits amounting to \$14,105.
+The compensation corresponding to 2016 of the Bank's Chief Executive Officer included an annual base salary of \$350,000, and a performance-based restricted stock units grant with a value of \$400,000, an aggregate of \$14,000 from the Bank to the Chief Executive Officer's contribution plan, and limited perquisites and other benefits amounting to \$13,750.
 In addition, the Chief Executive Officer has a contractual severance payment of \$350,000 in the event of his termination without cause.

-Results of the 2014 Advisory Vote on Compensation of Executive Officers
+Results of the 2016 Advisory Vote on Compensation of Executive Officers

-At the Company's annual meeting of shareholders held on April 16, 2014, our shareholders were asked to approve, on an advisory basis, the Bank's fiscal 2013 executive officers' compensation programs (commonly referred to as "say on pay" proposal).
-A substantial majority (81.09%) of the votes cast on the say on pay proposal at that meeting were voted in favor of the proposal.
-The Nomination and Compensation Committee believes that these results affirm our shareholders' support for the Bank's approach to executive compensation, and therefore did not change its approach in 2014.
+At the Company's annual meeting of shareholders held on April 13, 2016, our shareholders were asked to approve, on an advisory basis, the Bank's fiscal 2015 executive officers' compensation programs (commonly referred to as "say on pay" proposal).
+A substantial majority (93.92%) of the votes cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
+The Nomination and Compensation Committee believes that these results affirm our shareholders' support for the Bank's approach to executive compensation, and therefore did not change its approach in 2016.
 The Nomination and Compensation Committee will continue working to ensure that the design of the Bank's executive officers' compensation program is focused on long-term shareholder value creation and emphasizes pay for performance.